alterphp/EasyAdminExtensionBundle/README.md

 EasyAdmin Extension provides some useful extensions to [EasyAdmin](https://github.com/EasyCorp/EasyAdminBundle) admin generator for Symfony.

 :exclamation: Branch `2.2.x` of this bundle requires at least __PHP 7.1__ and __Symfony 4.2__ components or stack and is suitable for EasyAdmin `^2.2.0`.
 It allows installation of EasyAdmin `2.2.0` or upper and Symfony 5 as well. __Extension bundle implementation of list filters is NOT COMPATIBLE with EasyAdmin dynamic list filters !__ Use extension implementation if you want to use embedded list, OR do not use embedded list.
+> Important BC BREAK: list filters implemented by this extension bundle now use `ext_filters` query/form parameter, as `filters` is now used by native EasyAdmin for its own implementation of dynamic list filters.

 :exclamation: Branch `2.0.x` and `2.1.x` of this bundle requires at least __PHP 7.1__ and __Symfony 4.1__ components or stack and is suitable for EasyAdmin `2.0.x` and `2.1.x`. __It does not allow installation of EasyAdmin `2.2.0` or upper !__